It’s 2023: Phone calls are out. Texting, sliding into DMs, and Reels?

 Hello, [NAME].
 We missed you at your appointment that was scheduled for [DATE/TIME].
 We would love to get a new appointment in the books for you right away.
 Please reply here or call us at [COMPANY PHONE] to get scheduled!

-Bottom Line: Clients Love Appointment Text Reminders
+Final Thoughts: Clients Love Appointment Text Reminders

 In a recent consumer survey, more than two-thirds of respondents said they prefer that businesses send reminder texts about appointments instead of emails or phone calls.

 Texts are unobtrusive, and their predictability makes confirming appointments one less thing for your clients to worry about.